-Crystal and amorphous materials
+Crystal and Amorphous Materials

 The escape.scattering.material module provides methods to create instances of material_obj for two types of materials: amorphous and crystal.